opencost/opencost-website/docs/csv-export.md

 ```

 Note.
 Export requires data for a full day (between 00:00 and 23:59 UTC).
 This is required to avoid writing incomplete data.
-If you just installed opencost you may need to wait between 24 and 48 hours before the data is available.
+If you just installed OpenCost you may need to wait between 24 and 48 hours before the data is available.